 A high customer retention rate means that people are coming back to make purchases repeatedly.
-A reasonable ecommerce customer retention rate varies between 20% and 30%, as per industry benchmarks.
+A reasonable ecommerce rate varies between 20% and 30%, as per industry benchmarks.
 If you’re seeing a lower percentage than that, there may be something going on with your content or pricing strategy that needs attention.

-Three Ways to Improve Your Customer Retention
+Three Ways to Improve Your Retention Scores